openstack/neutron/doc/source/ovn/gaps.rst

 implementors working on closing these gaps.
 A TODO list for OVN is located at [1]_.

-* QoS Minimum Bandwidth support

-  Currently ML2/OVS supports QoS Minimum Bandwidth limiting, but it is not supported in OVN.
-  The work on this is in progress.
-Details can be found at [2]_ and [3]_.

 * BGP support

   Neutron-dynamic-routing supports making a tenant subnet routable via BGP, and